flatland-association/flatland-rl/README.md

 The Flatland code source is available from [AIcrowd gitlab](https://gitlab.aicrowd.com/flatland/flatland).

-You can clone the public repository:
+Clone the public repository:

 ```console
 $ git clone git@gitlab.aicrowd.com:flatland/flatland.git
 ```

-Once you have a copy of the source, you can install it with:
+Once you have a copy of the source, install it with:

 ```console
 $ python setup.py install